amatus/gnunet-web/README.md

 Roadmap
 -------
 * Compile GNUnet using [emscripten].
+* Write an HTTP(S) transport plugin using [CORS].
+* Write a minimal UI that allows publishing, searching, and downloading via the file-sharing service.
+* Release alpha.
+* Write a WebRTC transport plugin.
     * Implement [RFC3264] over GNUnet.
-* Implement WebRTC transport.
-* Write a kick-ass browser UI in clojurescript.

 What You Can Do Now
 -------------------